nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * If provided, the lesson name should only contain alphanumeric characters and spaces.
 * If provided, the lesson's capacity must be a **positive integer** 1, 2, 3, …
 * If provided, the lesson's price must be a **non-negative number** with either 0 or 2 decimal places.
 Examples of a valid price are `80` and `85.50`.
+* * The lesson's timing can be anything you want (other than hyphens and slashes) - you could use it to remind yourself what time your lesson is, but you can use this space for any remarks or reminders you may have.
 * At least 1 out of 4 optional fields must be provided.

 Examples: